genomeindiaconsortium/Flagship-Paper-Codes/README.md

 # GenomeIndia Analysis & Code Repository

-Welcome to the analytical codebase for the **GenomeIndia** project.
+Welcome to the analytical codebase for the **GenomeIndia** flagship paper.
 This repository contains the complete suite of pipelines, downstream analysis scripts, and visualization code used to process, annotate, and analyze population-scale whole-genome sequencing (WGS) data.

 ---